 Astral Layla Review

-Compare prices at 3 resellers Pros: Very adjustable, great fit, secure and comfortable, good sizing options, moves well, flattering
+Compare prices at 3 resellers Pros: Very adjustable, great fit, comfortable, good sizing options, moves well, compatible with rescue harness

-Cons: Full coverage can be hot, runs a bit large
+Cons: Not cheap, full coverage can be hot, runs a bit large

 Compare to Similar Products

 |Price||$123.75 at Backcountry|

 |Pros||Very adjustable, great fit, comfortable, good sizing options, moves well, compatible with rescue harness||Comfortable articulated fit, multiple pockets, thin ventilating back||Soft straps, secure fit, good mobility for paddling, decent breathability||Universal size, easy to use, comfortable back, versatile||Great mobility, stays put, durable|

 |Cons||Not cheap, full coverage can be hot, runs a bit large||No bottom security buckle, can ride up||Bulky high back panel, pockets only have snap button closure, doesn't go large enough for all users||A bit bulky for smaller people, mediocre durability, stiff, full coverage is hot||No pockets, a bit long, full coverage is less breathable|